10 Texas Roadhouse Healthy Options for Athletes

 #2 House Salad

 The house salad is a good option for athletes to start their meal with.
-The salad is topped with hardboiled eggs and cheddar cheese, providing 13 grams of protein.
+The salad is topped with hardboiled eggs and cheddar cheese, boosting the protein content of the salad.

 Texas Roadhouse Healthy Entrée Options